uziel78/understanding-typescript/readme.md

 tsc -w then enters watch mode for all ts files.

 This is a 15 hour video course in total.
+The work-files are in the src/ts-work-files directory (link to in index.html file as needed).

 Sections Completed: